rlee287/testing/README.md

 # testing
 This is a testing repository to learn how GitHub works

-Commit descriptions inspired by XKCD
+Commit descriptions (partially) inspired by XKCD

 It also includes planning of workshops